 Even though the field is an important information source, drone imagery allows you to spot issues that can't be seen from the ground.

-During the construction phase, for example, you can easily spot deviations from a design by comparing the latest state of the project with CAD overlays.
+During the construction phase, for example, you can easily spot deviations from a design by comparing the latest state of the project with CAD overlays, shown below.

 During the O&M phase, you can spot issues through thermal inspections.
 They can require on-site repairs or further investigation.